This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Right heart catheterization is a procedure to check the pressure in your heart and lungs.
 It is also called a Swan-Ganz or pulmonary artery catheterization.
-You may need this procedure if you have chest pain, shortness of breath, or decreased oxygen in your body.
-You may also need this procedure if you need heart surgery or have a heart condition.
+You may need this procedure if you have chest pain, shortness of breath, or a heart condition.
+You may also need this procedure before heart surgery.

 - The area where the catheter was placed is swollen and filled with blood or is bleeding.